Are you ready to take your brand from ground zero to sparkling heights?

 #18.
 Ahrefs – WINNER

-Ahrefs is an all-in-one tool which provides SEO keyword checker, rank tracker, competitive research tool, and much more.
+Ahrefs is an all-in-one social monitoring app which provides SEO keyword checker, rank tracker, competitive research tool, and much more.

 The most impressive part was Ahrefs dashbaord, it hardly takes time to add any website and check detailed information like backlinks, top pages, competing pages, organic keywords quickly.